PaschalisAg/PaschalisAg/README.md

 </div>

-I am a Teaching and Research Assistant at the University of Groningen (RUG) based in 📍[Groningen, Netherlands](https://www.google.com/maps/@53.2106031,6.5721602,11.48z).
+My name is Paschalis Agapitos and currently I am working as Teaching and Research Assistant at the University of Groningen (RUG) based in 📍[Groningen, Netherlands](https://www.google.com/maps/@53.2106031,6.5721602,11.48z).

 My main interests are:
   - Computational stylometry
   - Computational semantics
   - Computational Linguistics
   - Natural Language Processing (NLP)

-During my free time, I try to find a way to understand ancient Greek and Latin texts using coding.
+During my free time, I try to find a way to process language by writing code; sometimes by training a model to do that for (it depends on the mood).

-At the moment, I am looking for a PhD to delve into the subject of Natural Language Processing and Data Science.
+In the meantime, I am looking for a PhD to delve into the subject of Natural Language Processing and Computational Linguistics or a job related to these fields.

 ---